Collision Detection and Proximity Query Packages

 SWIFT provides proximity queries such as intersection detection, exact and approximate distance computation, and contact determination of three-dimensional objects undergoing rigid motion.
 The allowed objects are convex polyhedra or composite objects constructed from convex pieces.

-SWIFT uses a sweep and prune test to remove uninteresting pairs from further consideration and then uses an improved Lin-Canny closest features algorithm to find the answer for the "close" pairs of objects.
+SWIFT uses a sweep and prune test to remove uninteresting pairs from further consideration and then uses an improved Lin-Canny closest features algorithm to find the answer for the close pairs of objects.

 The I-COLLIDE package provides a subset of the functionality provided by SWIFT.
 In addition, SWIFT is much faster and more robust, so it should be used instead of I-COLLIDE.